jayeshh27/sample/README.md

 # sample
-This is my first git repo
+This is my first git repository
+By-Jayesh Mhatre